 Another important consideration in evaluating risk will be the nature of the study.
 Studies that examine germline cells, which contain inherited material from eggs and sperm that are passed to offspring, represent the greatest amount of risk because they relate to the inherited potential of the individual, which can have direct implications for current and future generations as well as racial/ethnic groups.
-Studies that examine typical (somatic) cells in the human body (internal organs, hair, skin, eyes, bones, blood, and connective tissue) are generally considered to be lower risk because they should not have direct implications for current and future generations.
+Studies that examine typical (somatic) cells in the human body (internal organs, hair, skin, eyes, bones, blood, and connective tissue) are generally considered to be lower risk because they should not have direct implications for current and future generally considered to be lower risk because they should not have direct implications for current and future generations.